2022 - Present

 Mass Timber Tipping Point

 The Mass Timber Tipping Point is a two-year project led by Pilot Projects and Architecture 2030 that involves a collaboration with a select number of North American Architecture, Engineering, Construction and Planning (AECP) firms, with support from the US Forestry Service.
-The goal is to deeply explore diverse firm experiences with mass timber as an alternative low-carbon and carbon-storing material for commercial, institutional, and multi-family buildings.
-Using a series of surveys, in-person workshops, reports and events, the project will support better understanding of mass timber processes, and and uptake of products from well-managed forests.
-The project also seeks to drive investment towards improved forest management, reforestation, restoration, and agroforestry as mass timber solutions displace higher emitting building materials.
+Starting in 2023, the goals include deeply exploring diverse firm experiences with mass timber as an alternative low-carbon and carbon-storing material for commercial, institutional, and multi-family buildings.
+A North America-wide survey was conducted at the outset of the project in 2023, and a select cohort of firms are now participating in workshops that are specifically structured to capture data on mass timber successes and barriers to use.

 ''We were delighted to engage with Pilot Projects.
 It was a great opportunity to exchange insights and expertise on the transformative power of mass timber in championing low-carbon architecture, and discuss avenues for even more responsible design and construction practices."